tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_intro_to_rest_api_doc.md

 ## Which type of API is most common?

 As you browse APIs, you might be wondering which type of API is most common?
 Which types of APIs should you focus on?
-Among the web service APIs, the [2019 State of API report](https://static1.smartbear.co/smartbearbrand/media/pdf/smartbear_state_of_api_2019.pdf) from [Smartbear](https://smartbear.com/) surveyed more than 3,000 technology professionals and found that REST-OAS / Swagger was the most web service format used:
+Among the web service APIs, [*The State of API 2019* report](https://static1.smartbear.co/smartbearbrand/media/pdf/smartbear_state_of_api_2019.pdf) from [Smartbear](https://smartbear.com/) surveyed more than 3,000 technology professionals and found that REST-OAS / Swagger was the most web service format used:

-{% include course_image.html url="https://static1.smartbear.co/smartbearbrand/media/pdf/smartbear_state_of_api_2019.pdf" size="medium" filename="webserviceapisurvey" ext_print="png" ext_web="png" alt="Popularity of web service APIs" caption="Popularity of web service APIs (<i>State of API 2019</i>, p.20)" %}
+{% include course_image.html url="https://static1.smartbear.co/smartbearbrand/media/pdf/smartbear_state_of_api_2019.pdf" size="medium" filename="webserviceapisurvey" ext_print="png" ext_web="png" alt="Popularity of web service APIs" caption="Popularity of web service APIs (<i>The State of API 2019</i>, p.20)" %}

 OAS stands for OpenAPI Specification, which is something I explore in-depth in [Introduction to the OpenAPI specification and Swagger](pubapis_swagger_intro.html).
 The report even mentions some APIs not covered above &mdash; [JMS APIs](https://docs.oracle.com/javaee/6/tutorial/doc/bncdr.html), which are used with Java to send messages.